 This blog is based on thoughts from a using addict now living inside, whom is from the streets of Vancouver British Columbia Canada..Too know a little about who i am;

 The oldest child born with two sisters who wish not to be named, our mother passed away in 1969.
 Father struggled to build a good family life for his three children..

-About a two years ago, a blogger visited another blog called (thisoldtoad.wordpress.com), which is now deleted.
-Since then i have started and deleted many blogs, however hastywords.wordpress.com, visit, opened my eyes to a new world of writing.
+About two years ago, another blogger visited my blog which was called (thisoldtoad.wordpress.com) is now moved.
+Since then i have started and deleted many blogs.
+This blogger writes at hastywords.wordpress.com, her visit, opened my eyes to a new world of writing.

-Well from that point forward, i have been doing my damnest to write poetry, hidding my life experiences, within each and every poem…
+Well from that point forward, i have been doing my besiest to write poetry, hiding within my life experiences, in each and every poem…

 ♥ ♥ ♥ chris jensen ♥ ♥ ♥